DAN COVERLEY FOR DOUGLAS COUNTY SHERIFF

 With more than 20 years of law enforcement in the community, Captain Dan Coverley is running for Douglas County Sheriff.
 He will continue the good work of the office by leading with integrity.
 He was endorsed by current Sheriff Ron Pierini as the candidate most qualified to lead the office in the future.
 He has served with the Douglas County Sheriff’s Office since 1997 and has held every rank, working in every division, culminating with his promotion to captain.

 During his career, he has worked as a patrol officer, motorcycle officer, investigator and sergeant.
 He was on the SWAT team for 16 years, serving as team leader for the last eight years.
 Coverley was one of the original members of the Street Enforcement Team (SET), which tackled narcotics.
 In 2016, Dan graduated from the 263rd session of the FBI National Academy, known internationally for its academic excellence.
 He was one of 230 law enforcement officers selected having proven records as professionals within their agencies.
-Dan has named Sgt.
+Dan has announced that he’ll name Sgt.
 Ron Elges as his Undersheriff, and they will work closely to utilize their experience and integrity within the Sheriff’s Office, which gave them skills and knowledge to understand and combat any issues that may arise in Douglas County.

 Dan comes from a family and a community which stresses the importance of integrity, a characteristic that is important to him and has been operating with all of his life.
 Born in Carson City and raised in Gardnerville, Coverley has always called Douglas County home.
 He graduated from Douglas High School, where he played football under his father, Bill Coverley.
 As a long-time head coach of the varsity football team, Bill Coverley was known for leading the Douglas Tigers to their first state championship.